juxor/afaq/markdown/secC11.md

 market," in reality private capital lacked the initiative and foresight to develop these industries and CORFO provided aid as well as credits and subsidies to encourage it.
-[James M. Cypher, _"Is Chile a Neoliberal Success?"_, **Dollars & Sense**, September/October 2004] Then there is the role of Fundacin Chile, a public-private agency designed to develop firms in new areas where private capital will not invest.
+[James M. Cypher, _"Is Chile a Neoliberal Success?"_, **Dollars &amp; Sense**, September/October 2004] Then there is the role of Fundación Chile, a public-private agency designed to develop firms in new areas where private capital will not invest.
 This pays for research and development before selling its stake to the private sector once a project becomes commercially viable.
 [Jon Jeter, _"A Smoother Road To Free Markets,"_